New Patients (410) 514-6553

 When is it too late to treat periodontal disease?

-It is never too late to treat periodontal disease, but the longer you wait, the more difficult it can be to manage.
+It’s never too late to treat gum disease, but the longer you wait, the more difficult it can be to manage.
 If you have periodontal disease, you should treat it as soon as possible.
 Long-term gum disease can cause tooth loss and receding gums.
-Therefore, seeking dental care at the earliest signs of gum disease is important to prevent severe complications and save your teeth.